botgram/botgram/docs/handlers.md

 });

 bot.mention("foobar", function (msg, reply, next) {
-  // msg is a mention to @foobar, and not a command });
+  // msg is a mention to @foobar, and is not a command });

 bot.mention(true, "foobar", function (msg, reply, next) {